RareCan BioResource donor information

 - Scientists from drug companies and biotechnology companies in the UK and abroad

 Studies using human tissue in animals are essential for some medical research into rare cancers.
 These are kept to a minimum.
 In the UK, animal research is strictly regulated by law to ensure that animals are only used when there is no alternative and to protect their welfare.
 For example, cancer cells may be transplanted into a mouse in order to test a new treatment without risking harm to patients.
-Experiments can only be performed if they have been licenced by the Home Office.
-(Details of the regulations can be found here.)
+Experiments can only be performed if they have been licensed by the Home Office.
+(Details of the regulations can be found at https://www.gov.uk/guidance/research-and-testing-using-animals)

 When we ask for your consent to use your cells or tissue for research, you will be able to indicate if you don’t want your samples to be used in this way and we will ensure your wishes are respected.
 We will only provide samples for use in medical research using animals to groups based in the UK who provide evidence of Home Office approval.